erowell/web3-learn/eth-swap-tutorial/README.md

 6. Install identicon lib

     ```
+    cd eth-swap
     npm install --save identicon.js@^2.3.3
     ```

 7. Set up Metamask digital wallet.
-Metamask is used to connect to the browser to the blockchain (either the local Ganache network and the main Ethereum network), store, and transfer ETH and ERC-20 tokens.
-Download and install the chrome extension.
+Metamask is used to connect the browser to the blockchain (either the local Ganache network and the main Ethereum network), store, and transfer ETH and ERC-20 tokens.
+Download and install the chrome extension, then create an account.

     https://metamask.io/